Interact with GitLab API

 - Everything else you can think of

-We prefer commit messages to be formatted using the conventional-changelog.
+We enforce commit messages to be formatted using the conventional-changelog.
 This leads to more readable messages that are easy to follow when looking through the project history.

 Running unit tests